How to run your video review and approval process online

 How do you review a video?

 You can review a video using a markup tool like Filestage by uploading it to your project and sharing a review link with your stakeholders.
-They’ll be able to watch the video in their browser and click on it to add comments and annotations.
+They’ll be able to watch the video in their browser and click directly on the video frame to add time stamped comments and annotations.
 When they’re done, they can either “Request changes” or “Approve” it – it’s as simple as that!

 Final thoughts